 Sound familiar?
 Then you sound like an excellent candidate for the Executive MBA program at Michigan State University’s Eli Broad College of Business.

 Take the next step to advance your career, build a powerful network and transform your life.

 The MSU Executive MBA class profile features many mid-career professionals who seek to prepare themselves for the next step in their career.
 Each class cohort includes individuals who are already in the “C-suite” and those who strive to get there; it is this great mix of talent and experience that create a vibrant learning environment.

 This is certainly the case with the MSU Executive MBA!
 Our program has the rigor of a full-time MBA, just in a compressed format.
 In fact, the Michigan State University diplomas are even the same: “Master’s of Business Administration.”

-Unlike other MBA programs, the Broad Executive MBA offers a no-hassle, no-surprises, all-inclusive tuition package that delivers high return on investment.
+Unlike other MBA programs, the Executive MBA offers a no-hassle, no-surprises, all-inclusive tuition package that delivers high return on investment.

-The Broad Executive MBA requires a week-long residency each year.
+The Executive MBA requires a week-long residency each year.
 Year one is on campus, year two is a global residency with the opportunity to travel internationally.
 Both are designed to maximize networking and create value while recognizing our students’ demanding schedules.